You open the email.

 And it shortens drastically shortens promotions timelines.

-You don’t need to work longer hours.
+You don't need longer hours.

 You don't need to change your personality.